javatlacati/swiplwebtut/webspanish.md

 Enlightened Self Interest
 -------------------------

 La única manera de volverse competente con una API es usarla.
-Así que, just as much as exercises or this page, I encourage you to make a project with the SWI tools.
-At the end of the course there's a plea for people to help with a library of web patterns.
+Así que, just as much as ejercicios or this page, le invito a crear un royecto con las herramientas SWI.
+Al final del curso there's a plea for people to help with a library of web patterns.
 If you don't have a specific project, you might consider doing that.

-The only way to really become competent with an API is to use it.
-Así que, just as much as exercises or this page, I encourage you to make a project with the SWI tools.

 I imagine many of you will have a project - it will be why you're doing this course.
-But if you don't, or if your 'real' project is going to be a large one and you don't want to start it while a new user, or you just feel like doing a bit of good in return for free internet stuff, consider this:
+Sin embargo if you don't, or if your 'real' project is going to be a large one and you don't want to start it while a new user, or you just feel like doing a bit of good in return for free internet stuff, consider this:

 I thought I'd invite  everyone who takes this course to contribute a piece to an opensource library.
 Anyone who takes the course should be well equipped to contribute.
 It's not a requirement, but is a source of many small, semi-independent tasks suitable for cementing learning.